salmin609/salmin609.github.io/_pages/ImposterRendering.md

 DiscardExplain2:
   - excerpt: "So check the texture Color's alpha value, if it's smaller than normal value, discard it"

+Final1:
+  - excerpt: "**Good!**"

+Extra:
+  - title: "Extra Work"
+    excerpt: "Imposter Rendering is done, but when rendering quad, passing quad vertices & texture coordinates is take costs a lot, cause we have to render 10k+ quads.\n\n
+    What we could do is utilize geometry shader, we could pass position data of the billboard, and enlarge that point into quads. \n\n
+    Which can done just one draw call **glDrawArrays(GL_POINTS, 0, 1)**"
 ---

 {% include feature_row id="Header" type="center" %}